 As seen in...

-Amber C. Snider is a New York City-based writer specializing in arts & culture, lifestyle, and travel stories.
-Her work can be found in the New York Times, Teen Vogue, Architectural Digest, Lonely Planet, Fodor's Travel, Elle Décor, Town & Country, Culture Trip, Refinery29, Unearth Women, Atlas Obscura, Zagat, ROVA magazine, Full-Time Travel, Saveur, and more.
-You can read many of these stories via the sections above.
+Amber C. Snider is a New York City-based writer specializing in arts & culture, lifestyle, spirituality, and travel stories.
+Her work can be found in The New York Times, Teen Vogue, HuffPost, Architectural Digest, Lonely Planet, Fodor's Travel, Elle Décor, Town & Country, Culture Trip, Refinery29, Unearth Women, Atlas Obscura, Zagat Stories, ROVA magazine, Brides, Domino, Atmos, Saveur, and more.

-As one of Culture Trip's original New York employees, she helped build and oversee content for three verticals: Design, Architecture, and Home & Interiors, as well as helped establish the editorial voice for her genres.
-She was also the co-editor for The Omnivore, a features digest on Medium.
-In 2015, she started her own company, ACS Media Services.
+As one of Culture Trip's original New York employees, she helped build and oversee content for three verticals: Design, Architecture, and Home & Interiors, as well as establish the brand's initial editorial voice.
+She was also the co-editor for The Omnivore, a features digest on Medium, and in 2015, she started her own company, ACS Media Services.
 Amber is also the Editor-in-Chief and creator of Enchantments, a digital publication for NYC's oldest esoterica store, dedicated to spiritual storytelling from around the world.

 As a copywriter, Amber has experience working on in-app and web copy, email campaigns and newsletters, and social media captions for high-end luxury brands and real estate developments, including Hard Rock Hotels, Gurney's Montauk, Waterline Square, and small businesses in NYC.